minhle20001998/web-developer/README.md

 ## Description
 This project, 'Searching Website', is a web application designed to provide search function to user and display the results with highlighted words

+## Assumption
+- Highlighted words in suggestions are based on `stemmedQueryTerm` field in the API rather than the user input

 ## Features
 - Fetch and display search results in format
 - Provide suggestions in search bar